 Frontrunner is a leadership development programme designed for university students to broaden their networks and develop skills to succeed in the future.

 Our programme for international students helps them to understand their new context, both in their city and the UK, giving them the confidence and connections to make the most of their time in the city and at university.

 The programme centres around a key challenge facing the local community, chosen by the University with input from your strategic partners and key local stakeholders.
-Whilst developing students’ key leadership and employability skills, this also enables them to use their knowledge and expertise to make a positive impact in the community.
+Whilst developing students’ key leadership skills, this also enables them to use their knowledge and expertise to make a positive impact in the community.